protocolbuffers/protocolbuffers.github.io/content/getting-started/cpptutorial.md

 usage can improve performance even more.
 Here are some tips for squeezing every last drop of speed out of the library:

+-   **Use Arenas for memory allocation.** When you create many protocol buffer messages in a short-lived operation (like parsing a single request), the system's memory allocator can become a bottleneck.
+Arenas are designed to mitigate this.
+By using an arena, you can perform many allocations with low overhead, and a single deallocation for all of them at once.
+This can significantly improve performance in message-heavy applications.

+    To use arenas, you allocate messages on a `google::protobuf::Arena` object:

+    ```cpp
+    google::protobuf::Arena arena;
+    tutorial::Person* person = google::protobuf::Arena::Create<tutorial::Person>(&arena);
+    // ... populate person ...
+    ```

+    When the arena object is destroyed, all messages allocated on it are freed.
+    For more details, see the [Arenas guide](/arenas).

--   Reuse message objects when possible.
-Messages try to keep around any memory they allocate for reuse, even when they are cleared.
+-   **Reuse non-arena message objects when possible.** Messages try to keep around any memory they allocate for reuse, even when they are cleared.
 Thus, if you are handling many messages with the same type and similar structure in succession, it is a good idea to reuse the same message object each time to take load off the memory allocator.
 However, objects can become bloated over time, especially if your messages vary in "shape" or if you occasionally construct a message that is much larger than usual.
 You should monitor the sizes of your message objects by calling the `SpaceUsed` method and delete them once they get too big.

+    Reusing arena messages can lead to unbounded memory growth.
+Reusing heap messages is safer.
+Even with heap message, though, you can still experience issues with the high water mark of fields.
+For example, if you see messages:

+    ```none
+    a: [1, 2, 3, 4]
+    b: [1]
+    ```

+    and

+    ```none
+    a: [1]
+    b: [1, 2, 3, 4]
+    ```

+    and reuse the messages, then both fields will have enough memory for the largest they have seen.
+So if each input only had 5 elements, the reused message will have memory for 8.

 -   Your system's memory allocator may not be well-optimized for allocating lots of small objects from multiple threads.
 Try using [Google's TCMalloc](https://github.com/google/tcmalloc) instead.